 - Present to the Board of Governors monthly a summary of the Club’s financial status, including assets, liabilities, and all income and expenditures from the previous month.

 - Appoint assistants if necessary and desirable for the efficient performance of the duties of the office.

 - Serve as the Chief Operating Officer of the Club.

-- Have charge of all recordkeeping relating to the operation of the Club outside of fiscal matters,shall keep a file of all committee reports and copies of all minutes of the term’s meetings, and shall record and draw up the minutes of the meetings of the Membership, Executive Board, and the Board of Governors.
+- Handle recordkeeping relating to the operation of the Club outside of fiscal matters, keep a file of all committee reports and copies of all minutes of the term’s meetings, and record and collate the minutes of the meetings of the Membership, Executive Committee, and the Board of Governors.

-- Be responsible for keeping an inventory of all Club property.
+- Maintain an inventory of all Club property.

-- Assist the President in preparing the agenda for meetings.
+- Assist the President in preparing meeting agendas.

-- Codify all enacted resolutions, standing rules, policies, and actions, whether written or verbal and make them available upon request to any member of the Club.
+- Codify enacted resolutions, standing rules, policies, and actions, whether written or verbal and make them available upon request to any Club member.

-- Maintain a list of all Members in good standing, with the aid of the Membership Committee, and shall produce a certified copy of said list at the meeting for the Election of Officers.
+- Maintain a list of all Members in Good Standing, with the Membership Committee’s aid, and produce a certified copy of the said list at the Election of Officers’ meeting.

-- Notify all Members of actions taken by the Board affecting them.
+- Notify Members of actions taken by the Board of Governors affecting them.

 - Notify Honorary Members of their status when appointed.